RithikaReddy27/Competitor-Strategy-Tracker-ECommerce/README.md

 ### 3. Predictive Modeling (ARIMA)
 - Collect historical pricing data from competitors.
 - Use **ARIMA** to predict future pricing trends based on the historical data.

-### 4. Slack Integration
-- Set up a **Slack webhook** to send notifications.
-- Trigger notifications when competitor pricing or sentiment changes.